DylanOrange/Shape-Completion-with-Meso-Skeleton-Learning/README.md

 This code is tested under Python 3.6.3, PyTorch 1.2.0 on Ubuntu 18.04 and 20.04.

-check the report and poster in the folder `docu`.
+check the report, slides and poster in the folder `docu`.

 ### 1. Installation